How to prevent dog worms in 6 steps

 The reason for this is that these carcasses can carry immature worms, which will then mature into adult worms after your dog ingests them.

-3- The best way to keep your dog worm free is to make sure it gets an annual check-up.
+3- The best way to prevent dog worm and keep your dog worm free is to make sure it gets an annual check-up.

 The most dangerous intestinal parasite that can infect your dog is heartworms.
 However, there is no effective way to prevent your dog from contacting these worms.
 In fact, the only way they can be diagnosed is via a blood test administered by your vet.